-Whether marking or cutting wafers and/or die, lasers have distinct advantages and cost savings over any other methods previously used in semiconductor manufacturing.
-The non-contact and low residual processes are required in marking everything from blank silicon wafers to completed, packaged devices.
+Whether marking or cutting wafers, lasers have distinct advantages and cost savings to semiconductor manufacturing.
+The non-contact and low-residual processes are necessary in marking everything from blank silicon wafers to completed, packaged devices.

 Laser Options for Wafer Systems